Special Circumstances

 What is an unaccompanied homeless youth determination?

-- a high school or district homeless liaison;
+- a high school or district homeless liaison; or

-- the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development;
+- the director of an emergency shelter or transitional housing program funded by the U.S. Department of Housing and Urban Development; or

 - the director of a runaway or homeless youth basic center or transitional living program; or